-No Missing Link: Knowledge Predicts Acceptance of Evolution in the U.S. (coming soon) Weisberg, D., Landrum, A. R., Metz, S. E., & Weisberg, M. (in press).
-BioScience
+No Missing Link: Knowledge Predicts Acceptance of Evolution in the U.S. (PDF) Weisberg, D., Landrum, A. R., Metz, S. E., & Weisberg, M. (2018).
+BioScience Key Terms: Evolution, Public Understanding of Science, Acceptance, Knowledge, Religion

 Most Americans reject some or all parts of evolutionary theory, contrary to the scientific consensus.
 Using a new demographically representative survey (N=1100) that includes a detailed measure of evolution knowledge, we find that knowledge predicts level of acceptance, even after accounting for the effects of religion and political ideology.